The anonymization problem in social networks: Abstract

-In this paper we introduce a general version of the anonymization problem in social networks, in which the goal is to maximize the number of anonymous nodes by altering a given graph.
-We define three variants of this optimization problem being full, partial and budgeted anonymization.
-In each, the objective is to maximize the number of $k$-anonymous nodes, i.e., nodes for which there are at least $k-1$ equivalent nodes, according to a particular anonymity measure of structural node equivalence.
-We propose four new heuristic algorithms for solving the anonymization problem which we implement into a reusable computational framework.
-As a baseline, we use an edge sampling method introduced in previous work.
-Experiments on both graph models and 19 real-world network datasets result in three empirical findings.
-First, we demonstrate that edge deletion is the most effective graph alteration operation.
-Second, we compare four commonly used anonymity measures from the literature and highlight how the choice of anonymity measure has a tremendous effect on both the initial anonymity as well as the difficulty of solving the anonymization problem.
-Third, we find that the proposed algorithm that preferentially deletes edges with a larger effect on nodes at a structurally unique position consistently outperforms heuristics solely based on network structure.
-Our best performing algorithm retains on average 14 times more edges in full anonymization, and overall ensures a better trade-off between anonymity and data utility.
-In the budgeted variant, it achieves 4.8 times more anonymous nodes than the baseline.
-This work lays foundations for future development of algorithms for anonymizing social networks. }
+This paper introduces a unified computational framework for the anonymization problem in social networks, where the objective is to maximize node anonymity through graph alterations.
+We define three variants of the underlying optimization problem: full, partial and budgeted anonymization.
+In each variant, the objective is to maximize the number of $k$-anonymous nodes, i.e., nodes for which at least $k-1$ other nodes are equivalent under a particular anonymity measure.
+We propose four new heuristic network anonymization algorithms and implement these in ANO-NET, a reusable computational framework.
+Experiments on three common graph models and 19 real-world network datasets yield three empirical findings.
+First, regarding the method of alteration, experiments on graph models show that random edge deletion is more effective than edge rewiring and addition.
+Second, we show that the choice of anonymity measure strongly affects both initial network anonymity and the difficulty of anonymization.
+This highlights the importance of careful measure selection, matching a realistic attacker scenario.
+Third, comparing the four proposed algorithms and an edge sampling baseline from the literature, we find that an approach which preferentially deletes edges affecting structurally unique nodes, consistently outperforms heuristics based solely on network structure.
+Overall, our best performing algorithm retains on average 14 times more edges in full anonymization.
+Moreover, it yields 4.8 times more anonymous nodes than the baseline in the budgeted variant.
+On top of that, the best performing algorithm achieves a better trade-off between anonymity and data utility.
+This work provides a foundation for the future development of effective network anonymization algorithms.